JoshuaPettus/Marathon-Community-Freeverse-Textures/README.md

 # Marathon-Community-Freeverse-Textures
-These are the mml scripts and original textures (mostly PNG though some DDS) used by the Community Freeverse texture packages for Bungie's Marathon 2 and Marathon Infinity.
+These are the mml scripts and original textures in PNG format used by the Community Freeverse texture packages for Bungie's Marathon 2 and Marathon Infinity.
 The release packages are:

  - CFP Monsters - https://simplici7y.com/items/community-freeverse-plugin-monsters/